Are There Online MS in Healthcare Informatics (MSHI) Degrees That Do Not Require the GRE?

 To facilitate an easier admissions process for these highly sought-after degrees, several universities have decided to omit the requirement of submitting standardized test scores for the Graduate Record Examination (GRE).
 This trend in collegiate admissions programs allows admissions committees to consider applicants’ academic abilities from a more holistic perspective.
 Some programs will grant GRE waivers with proof of impressive academic performance and professional experience documented through degrees earned from accredited schools, a high GPA, professional work experience, previous GRE scores older than five years, or a letter of support and validation from a department head or professional superior.

-Read on to learn more about five featured fully online master’s of science in healthcare informatics programs that waive or do not require the GRE.
+Read on to learn more about six featured fully online master’s of science in healthcare informatics programs that waive or do not require the GRE.

 Online MS in Health Informatics Programs That Waive or Do Not Require the GRE